 Phone: (217) 231-5694

-“Our Thrift Store directly supports the homeless population, who rely on our Emergency Shelter.
-In fact, our store may be the only thrift store in the area that uses its proceeds solely for the purpose of funding a shelter.
-Our existing Thrift Store operations simply must be updated so that we can fulfill this need,” states Salvation Army Area Commander, Major Andrew Miller.
+“Our Family Store directly supports the homeless population, who rely on our Emergency Shelter.
+In fact, our store may be the only family store in the area that uses its proceeds solely for the purpose of funding a shelter.
+Our existing store operations simply must be updated so that we can fulfill this need,” states Salvation Army Area Commander, Major Andrew Miller.

 The Salvation Army celebrated 125 years of serving Hannibal, Missouri on Tuesday, April 21 at the Hannibal History Museum located at 217 North Main.
 Unveiled was a display featuring the history of The Salvation Army and its ties to Hannibal.
 Other anniversary events planned throughout the year were also announced.